UnixJunkie/SEED/docs/source/tutorials/preparation.rst

       cd mol2seed ; for i in * ; do cat $i >> ../library_seed.mol2 ; done ; cd ..

 The chemical library is now ready to be docked by SEED.
+The steps for this tutorial can be run all together using the bash script ``library_preparation.sh``.